 Foxglove is a plant with both poisonous and medicinal properties, so it symbolizes protection and healing, but it also represents danger.

 Digitalis is extremely poisonous because of the presence of powerful chemicals that can cause the heart rate to slow down or become irregular.
 All parts of the plant are toxic, including flowers, leaves, sap, seeds and roots.
 Consuming the plant, even dried, causes serious health problems, such as tremors, convulsions, hallucinations, blurred vision and even death.

-Even its highly poisonous, Digitalis is well known as a source of medication.
+Even though it’s highly poisonous, Foxglove is well known as a source of medication.
 Its toxic chemicals are used to make a drug called digoxin.
-These chemicals can help people suffering from congestive heart failure, asthma, irregular heartbeat, epilepsy, tuberculosis, headache and spasm by increasing the heart blood output and strenght of heart muscle contractions.
-Its not recommended to use Digitalis for self medication.
+These chemicals can help people suffering from congestive heart failure, asthma, irregular heartbeat, epilepsy, tuberculosis, headache and spasm by increasing the heart blood output and strength of heart muscle contractions.
+However, it’s not recommended to use Foxglove for self medication.

 Digitalis Plant Data

 These flowers appear in shades of white, yellow, pink, red and purple.

 Foxgloves are tall beauties which can grow up to 180 cm (6 ft), depending on variety.